risk-first/website/thinking/Glossary.md

 ### Abstraction

-The process of removing physical, spatial, or temporal details or attributes in the study of objects or systems in order to more closely attend to other details of interest.
+The process of removing physical, spatial, or temporal details or attributes in the study of objects or systems in order to more closely attend to other details of interest.  _See: [Complexity Risk](../risks/Complexity-Risk.md)_

 ### Agent